tourkit/smartmap/README.md

 # SmartMap beta_0.1

-An openGL4 based generative  engine for pixelmapping !
+An openGL4 based generative  engine for futuritic pixelmapping !